coderdojo-linz/coderdojo-workshop-planner/README.md

 > ## Welcome information

-*Note: This project and descriptions are in english, but the CoderDojo is in Austria -> german language.
+*Note: The project and descriptions are in english, but the CoderDojo is in Austria -> german language.
 So the messages are all german.*

 Hello person, who is slightly interested in programming.
 This is our `CoderDojo Workshop Planer`.
 What?
 You don't know what that is?
 You don't even know what the `CoderDojo` is?